Break the Mold, Incorporated is a fully-licensed, 501(c)(3), tax-exempt, nonprofit organization.

 Exhibition Basketball Game: Our most popular program.
 We take a team of players inside the prison walls and on their court, play against an All-Star Team of inmates.
 These games regularly draw hundreds of inmate spectators.

 At halftime of the game, the gospel of Jesus Christ is boldly shared.
-To date, we have played over 30 games in multiple institutions across Pennsylvania and Maryland.
+To date, we have played over 35 games in multiple institutions across Pennsylvania, Maryland, and Connecticut.

 "Change Your Autobiography": For the first half of this unique program, the inmates have a chance to volunteer for ball-handling, jump-roping, and agility ladder drills.
 The second half is sharing the gospel of Jesus Christ with the understanding that "if there's breath in your lung's, your story is still being written."